Greek lawmakers to vote on Macedonia name change - Journal du Cameroun

 But in Greece, the name of its neighbour continues to fuel controversy in politics and society, a few months ahead of parliamentary elections scheduled for October.

-Tsipras’ ruling coalition was a victim of the controversy as it fell apart last week but he then narrowly won a confidence vote, setting the stage for the name-change vote in parliament.
+Last week, Tsipras’ ruling coalition fell apart as a result of the controversy but he then narrowly won a confidence vote, setting the stage for the name-change vote in parliament.

 Tsipras’ leftist Syriza party has 145 MPs and enough independent members have pledged their support to secure approval of the deal.